Peter Rabbit 2: The Runaway

-Peter Rabbit 2: The Runaway is a 2021 live-action animated comedy film directed by Will Gluck, who co-wrote the screenplay with Patrick Burleigh, based on the Peter Rabbit stories by Beatrix Potter.
-James Corden reprises his role as Peter Rabbit, alongside Rose Byrne, Domhnall Gleeson, and David Oyelowo in live-action roles, and the voices of Elizabeth Debicki, and Margot Robbie.
+Peter Rabbit 2: The Runaway is a 2021 comedy film directed by Will Gluck, who co-wrote the screenplay with Patrick Burleigh, based on the Peter Rabbit stories by Beatrix Potter.
+A direct sequel to Peter Rabbit (2018), James Corden reprises his role as the titular character, alongside Rose Byrne, Domhnall Gleeson, and David Oyelowo in live-action roles, and Elizabeth Debicki and Margot Robbie in voice roles.

-After facing numerous delays from its original February 2020 release date due to the COVID-19 pandemic, the film was released theatrically by Sony Pictures Releasing in Australia on March 25, 2021, in the United Kingdom on May 17 and in the United States on June 11.
+Unlike its predecessor, Sony Pictures Animation was not involved in the film's production.
+After facing numerous delays from its original February 2020 release date due to the COVID-19 pandemic, the film was released theatrically by Sony Pictures Releasing in Australia on March 25, 2021, in the United Kingdom on May 17 and in the United States on June 10.
 The film received mixed reviews from critics and grossed $157 million.

 Plot

-Some time after the events of the first film, Thomas McGregor and Beatrix Potter get married, with their friends, human and animal, attending, while Peter Rabbit accepts having Thomas in his life.
+Thomas McGregor and Bea get married, with their friends, human and animal, attending, while Peter Rabbit accepts having Thomas in his life.
 A month after their honeymoon, Thomas helps Bea as she works on her children's storybook based on Peter and his friends, but Peter is disappointed that the book portrays him as naughty.
 After getting a letter from a publishing company wanting to distribute the book, Thomas and Bea take Peter, Benjamin, Flopsy, Mopsy, and Cottontail to meet the publisher, Nigel Basil-Jones, who presents his marketing plan which paints Peter as a troublemaker and shows a billboard design for a potential movie that makes him look villainous.

 Dismayed, Peter walks away from the group and goes into town where he meets an older rabbit named Barnabas, who claims to be an old friend of his late father.
 They are snared by animal catchers, who take them to a pet pound, where they were taken in by a girl named Amelia.
 Barnabas and Peter raid the family's fridge with the help of Barnabas’ crew, and take the food back to their hideout.
 Barnabas talks about how his father used to steal for Peter and his sisters to keep their bellies full until Thomas and Bea find Peter and bring him home.
 The next morning, Peter tells Benjamin about Barnabas and convinces him and his sisters to join him in meeting the crew.
 Recognising Peter's sisters and Benjamin, Barnabas divulges his big plan to rob from the farmers market, with their big score being packs of dried fruit.
 The rabbits gather help from their animal friends to pull off their heist.